Govind-Patwal/Govind-Patwal/README.md

 ## Hi I'm Govind Patwal

 ## About Me
-Python Programmer and Data Analyst with a certificate in Data Analytics and Visualization (Grade: A+) from the University of Toronto and years of experience in Sales and Project Management.
+I am a Data Analyst in Python with a certificate in Data Analytics and Visualization (Grade: A+) from the University of Toronto and years of experience in Sales and Project Management.

 Skills acquired from role as a Sales Executive include oral, written and presentation skills, ability to explain technical topics to non-technical audience, meeting deadlines, navigating competing priorities, and working under pressure in fast-paced environments.